 Mirrorless vs DSLR: introduction

-So you want a decent camera that takes interchangeable lenses?
-A few years ago that was easy – you had to buy a DSLR.
-But then in 2009 Olympus launched its first mirrorless camera, the Pen E-P1, and everything changed.
+A few years ago that was easy question to answer – you had to buy a DSLR.
+But then in 2008 Panasonic launched its first mirrorless camera, the Lumix G1, and everything changed.

-Though it didn't change overnight.
-Mirrorless cameras are great in principle because they're smaller, lighter and mechanically simpler.
-They're also just like supersized compact cameras to use, whereas DSLRs are a bit of a jump from a regular compact.
+This means that they can in principle be smaller, lighter and mechanically simpler.
+They can also be just like super-sized compact cameras to use, whereas DSLRs are a bit of a jump from a regular compact.

 1. Size and weight